jerryhgladinet/docs/admin/source/chapter04.rst

     When set, this creates an upper limit to the time a share will be available, which forces all shares to expire when this limit is reached.

+**"Notify share owner n days before share expiring (0 - do not notify)"**

+    Notify the sender (owner) of the share before share expiration.

 **"Expiration Time for public links (Days):"**